joelguittet/mender-stm32l4a6-zephyr-example/README.md

 CONFIG_SHELL_STACK_SIZE=3072
 ```

-Important note: due to W5500 support limitation in Zephyr, a single socket can be opened at a time.
-Impact is that when the Device Troubleshoot connection is established, other connection will fail, including the connections made by the applications.
-This is why until a solution is found the Device Troubleshoot add-on is not activated by default in this example.

 ### Building and flashing the application

 The application relies on mcuboot and requires to build a signed binary file to be flashed on the evaluation board.